 - When students improve as communicators, they become better not only at writing and speaking, but at reading and listening as well.

-- Effective communication includes not only skills of explanation and persuasion, but also the willingness and ability to empathize and understand, collaborate, acknowledge, appreciate, and assimilate new, strange, and even opposing views.
+- Effective communication includes not only skills of explanation and persuasion, but also the willingness and ability to empathize and understand, collaborate, acknowledge, appreciate, and consider new and opposing views.

 - Writing to learn is central to the Lehigh experience.

-- A successful Writing Across the Curriculum (WAC) program prepares students to compete in a global culture and provides opportunities to acquire the skills and motivation to positively impact the world.
+- A successful Writing Across the Curriculum (WAC) program prepares students to participate in a global culture and provides opportunities to acquire the skills and motivation to positively impact the world.

-- Learning to write is a life-long process.
-It is never mastered completely, not by anyone.
+- Learning to write is a lifelong process.
+It is never accomplished completely.
+Not by anyone.

-- All academic disciplines and their related professions have specific discourse conventions particular to knowledge, understanding, and communication.
+- All academic disciplines and their related professions have specific conventions particular to knowledge, understanding, and communication.
+University faculty — as teachers, experienced writers, and experts in their fields — are best situated to help students understand these conventions.

-- The teaching of writing can present distinct pedagogical and logistical challenges; thus, it is the responsibility of the WAC program to provide faculty with ongoing assistance and support as needed, which may include articulating educational goals, discovering how writing can contribute to these goals in ways that are intellectually and professionally meaningful and appropriate within their own disciplines.
+- The teaching of writing can present distinct pedagogical and logistical challenges.
+It is the responsibility of the WAC program to provide faculty with ongoing assistance and support as needed.
+This may include help in: (1) articulating educational goals; and (2) discovering how writing can contribute to these goals in ways that are intellectually and professionally meaningful and appropriate.

-- Partnership and collaboration are fundamental, as WAC shares many goals with the faculty, other branches of Library and Technology Services, and other programs and initiatives of the university at large.
+- Partnership and collaboration are fundamental, as WAC shares many goals with the faculty, other branches of Library & Technology Services, and other programs and initiatives of the university at large.

-- WAC involves faculty development, is connected in vital ways to the curriculum and other matters of university policy, and is affected substantially by practices, policies, and decisions that transpire beyond the domain of Library and Technology Services.
+- WAC involves faculty development, is connected in vital ways to the Lehigh curriculum and university policy, and is affected substantially by practices, policies, and decisions that transpire beyond the domain of Library & Technology Services.

-The TRAC Fellows Program is a central aspect of Writing Across the Curriculum at Lehigh University.
-TRAC Fellows are high-achieving undergraduate students who believe in the impact peer learning can have on the university experience.
+The TRAC Writing Fellows Program is a central aspect of Writing Across the Curriculum at Lehigh University.
+TRAC Fellows are high-achieving undergraduate students who believe in the impact peer learning has on the university experience.
 In their conferences with other students, fellows empower writers by encouraging them to incorporate their own voice into their writing.
-TRAC Fellows typically conference with 12-15 students on 2-3 assignments per semester while primarily focusing on the writing processes and clear and effective communication.
-It is a tight-knit, academically diverse community consisting of students from all four colleges that award undergraduate degrees.
+TRAC Fellows typically conference with 12–15 students on 2–4 assignments per semester while primarily focusing on the writing processes and clear and effective communication.
+TRAC is a tight-knit, academically diverse community consisting of students from all four colleges that award undergraduate degrees.
 TRAC Fellows support each other and build relationships that extend beyond their work in the program.

 We look forward to working with you.